 Utilities expenses are not always listed as such.
 Depending on how different utilities are used, they may be allocated to different departments.
 For example, the total amount of utilities used in order to help a company sell goods and/or services may be listed as a selling expense.
 Utilities used for administrative duties can be listed as an administrative expense.

 Utilities that are used to help with manufacturing operations are commonly put into the factory overhead account.
 This means that the expenses become part of a cost pool, which is then divided up according to the units that are produced during the billing period.
 Sometimes, not all units are sold.
 The expenses tied to the units that aren’t sold are listed as inventory assets and not immediately listed as an expense.

 Cash Basis of Accounting for Utilities Expenses

 The accrual basis of accounting for utilities is the most commonly used accounting method.
 However, there is another means of accounting – the cash basis.
 With cash basis accounting, the total amount recorded for the use of utilities for each period is based on the amount of cash that’s been paid for said utilities during the period covered.
 It means that cash basis accounting may mean the expense is recorded in a later period.

 The accrual basis of accounting recognizes utilities expenses as incurred compared to the cash basis accounting method when the bills are paid.
 However, both methods should eventually reflect the same final numbers.

-We hope you enjoyed reading CFI’s guide to the accounting of utilities expenses.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Utilities Expense.
 To keep learning and advancing your career, the following CFI resources will be helpful: